yoavbls/vscode-shiki-bridge/docs/README.md

 Because of the plugable architecture VS Code uses, all extensions need to be checked for their contributions to `languages`, `grammars` and `themes`.
 For both grammars and themes a registry is built to allow for resolving the dynamic nature of these contributions.
 With this registry `vscode-shiki-bridge` is able to resolve any dependencies and will transform everything needed into the interfaces Shiki expects.
-Because Shiki requires the the caller to ensure embedded languages are also registered calling `getUserLangs(['<language>'])`, might return more language registrations.
-Both embedded languages and grammars that define a scope, but not a language ('orphaned' scopes in this doc) will be returned as a unique language registration that can be passed to Shiki.
+Because Shiki requires the the caller to ensure embedded languages are also registered before using the highlighter, calling `getUserLangs(['<language>'])`, might return more language registrations.
+Both embedded languages and 'orphaned' scopes that the language requires to be registered will be returned as an unique language registration that can be passed on to Shiki.

 #### Grammars
 - explain the 'orphaned' scopes part